 - Rely on Amazon customer service to handle returns (we also have these easy steps to make returns pain-free, if you pick, pack and ship your own products).

 - Can use FBA for multichannel fulfillment for your other sales channels.

 Your products run the risk of being comingled.
 What does that mean?
 Comingled items are a group of the same product being stored together in a warehouse.
 When fulfilling an order, Amazon will take an item from the pile of identical products stored together.
 Just because you use a professional supplier, doesn’t mean all other sellers of that product will, and you run the risk of being lumped in with counterfeit and subpar goods.
-If an Amazon employee pulls a faulty product to be sent to your seller, it will reflect poorly upon you, even though you did not source that defective item.
+If an Amazon employee pulls a faulty product to be sent to your seller, it will reflect poorly on you, even though you did not source that defective item.